 For example, if the home is pretty much move-in ready, you have little to no negotiating powers.
 But if the home has been sitting fully furnished, like a show or model home, and there haven't been many offers - then the builder might be willing to work with you.
 The longer the home has been on the market, the more the builder has invested.

 You can always ask for assistance in other ways when purchasing new construction.
 For example, closing costs are one way for you to save without lowering the price of the house.
-The same goes for amenities - ask for things appliance upgrades, a garage door opener, a fence or landscaping, or an extended home warranty.
+The same goes for amenities - ask for things an allowance for window treatments, a garage door opener, a sprinkler system or landscaping, or an extended home warranty.
 That can go the other way around, too.
-If upgrades are already in the contract, try to get the builder to remove them - you might be able to install them later yourself at a savings anyway.
+If upgrades are already in the contract, see if you can get the builder to take them out - you might be able to install them later yourself at a savings anyway.

-Finding you a new home that meets your needs and matches your budget will be my #1 goal.
+At Coldwell Banker Plourde Real Estate, I'll make it my #1 priority to find you a new home that meets your needs and fits within your budget.
 Give me a call at